Let me tell you a little about myself......

 As parents, we are thrilled that our boys, Kai & Kade, are now old enough to surf with us.
 They love to ride the waves, and are now surfing better than us!
 Surfing is something we will be able to do as a family for our entire lives.

 Surfing is also a great way to stay in shape and I am so much happier when I am able to catch some waves & have some "me" time.
 It's also fun to get together with other women who surf for a ladies session.

 Being selected as one of Athleta's 2011 Featured Athletes was such a great experience and I continue to contribute to their blogs.
 I was also named one of The Dispatch's (our local newspaper) Young Professionals for 2011 for my business of teaching surf lessons for women.

 I am currently the Eastern Surfing Association's (ESA) Executive Director.
 The ESA is the largest amateur surfing organzation in the United States, and I hope to increase the number of women participants in the ESA's contests.
 I will continue to offer surf lessons and camps each summer while working with the ESA.

+Our local surf spot is now full of women of all ages who truly enjoy the sport of surfing.
 It's been a remarkable few years and I am excited to see what the future will bring teaching women something that I am so passionate about!